Chiao1965/simple-piano/README.md

 # simple-piano
-By using python language to write a GUI piano.
+By using python language to implement a GUI piano.

 ---